Garlic Variety Descriptions

 Romanian Red Porcelain

 Strong raw garlic flavor (wahoo!) with a mild initial tingle.
 Flavor lingers and sweetens in your mouth and ends with a nutty flavor.
 Roasts well.
 It is very good for storage for a hardneck variety. aka Red Elephant.
 Averages 4 to 5 large easy to peel cloves per bulb.
-Often asked for by name by our repeat customers!
+Often asked for by name by our repeat customers, even some very adventurous children!

 Stull Porcelain

-Found at a booth at the Saugerties, NY garlic festival.
+First found at a booth at the Saugerties, NY garlic festival.
 Packs some heat but finishes mild and almost sweet.
 Caramelizes well.
+A favorite!
+One of our three garlic varieties used by The Brinery in their wildly-popular Garlic Sauerkraut.

 Rocambole Subspecies: